Before you head out the door, read these healthy habits for sun safety

 - Experts recommended we drink half of our body weight in ounces each day.
 For example, if you weigh 180 pounds, divide that by two and you get 90; the general rule is you will need to drink 90 ounces of water daily.

-- If you are active in the heat of the sun, you will need to drink more than the general rule, about 8-10 oz of water every 30 minutes during exercise.
+- If you are active in the heat of the sun, you will need to drink more than the general rule, about 8 to 10 ounces of water every 30 minutes during exercise.

 - As you sweat during exercise, you’re using your body’s electrolytes, which are important for hydration absorption in the body.
 These can be replenished by adding an electrolyte tab to your water or choosing a beverage that has sodium and potassium in it, preferably one without added sugar.